MithrilJS/mithril.js/docs/practices.md

 You may choose to declare the namespace in a separate file or have the build system generate it on demand, instead.

-You should avoid grouping classes by the MVC layer they belong to, i.e. don't create 3 files called model.js, controllers.js and views.js.
+You should avoid grouping classes by the MVC layer they belong to, i.e. don't create three files called model.js, controllers.js and views.js.

 That organization pattern needlessly ties unrelated aspects of the application together and dilutes the clarity of modules.